 We realised someone with caring responsibilities is just as likely to need help and flexibility as parents with young children – so why wouldn’t we support them in the same way?
 Here are some of the things we discovered through our policy.

 In addition to the policy itself, one of the main benefits we found was that people felt they could be open about their situations.
 Crucially, they feel it’s okay to be a carer!
 They also feel reassured that others understand that being a carer doesn’t mean they’re not committed to their job.

-Our research in this area showed many people hide their caring responsibilities.
-Also, many don’t even identify as carers because it often involves looking after family members.
+Many people don’t even identify as carers because it often involves looking after family members.
 People often take on the role without thinking – they want to look after loved ones and see it as something they should do.
-But caring can take its toll, emotionally, physically and even financially, so it’s important for employees talk to their employers to find out what support is available.
+From our recent research we know the vast amount of our employees who are carers dedicate more than 20 hours a week to their caring responsibilities, and many of them have been doing this for more than 10 years.
+Caring can take its toll, emotionally, physically and even financially, so it’s important for employees talk to their employers to find out what support is available.